paulmackinlay/state-machine/docs/05-events.md

 #### Using EventProcessingStrategyFactory

 [EventProcessingStrategyFactory](../src/main/java/com/webotech/statemachine/strategy/EventProcessingStrategyFactory.java)
-can be used to configure the `EventProcessingStrategy` implementations so that it is customised for your needs.
+can be used to configure the built in `EventProcessingStrategy` implementations so that it is customised for your needs.
 To do this you prepare a `Config` object with your customisation and then use it to construct your `EventProcessingStragegy`.
 A non-exhaustive example is shown below.

 ```java
 EventProcessingStrategyFactory factory = new EventProcessingStrategyFactory();